-Although it’s now only five and a half miles long, the multiple award-winning Seven Mile Beach on Grand Cayman is a remarkable expanse of white sand and warm, clear sea.
-Many major hotels are nearby, including The Ritz-Carlton, Grand Cayman, but all of the beach is public up to the high waterline, so stroll along the sand at your leisure.
-There are volleyball courts, beach bars, water parks and water sports on offer, including snorkelling and diving.
-It’s also just a few minutes’ walk from West Bay Road, the vibrant entertainment strip home to plenty of shopping destinations and hotels.
+Although it’s now only five and a half miles long, the multiple award-winning Seven Mile Beach on Grand Cayman is a remarkable expanse of white sand and a warm, clear sea.
+Many major hotels are nearby, including The Ritz-Carlton, Grand Cayman, but all of the beaches are public up to the high water line, so stroll along the sand at your leisure.
+There are volleyball courts, beach bars, water parks, and water sports on offer, including snorkeling and diving.
+It’s also just a few minutes walk from West Bay Road, the vibrant entertainment strip home to plenty of shopping destinations and hotels.

 Barkers National Park Beach

-One of Cayman’s treasured traditions is Easter camping, and Barkers National Park is one of the favoured venues.
+One of Cayman’s treasured traditions is Easter camping, and Barkers National Park is one of the favored venues.
 Camping is legal on private and public land but you will need permission.
 Mangroves border the secluded area which provides a peaceful and unspoiled spot ideal for unwinding and connecting with nature.
-If the mood takes you, it is possible to kite surf or take a horse ride.
-Be warned: the road is equally-undeveloped and the potholes can make for a bumpy ride.
+If the mood takes you, it is possible to kitesurf or take a horse ride.
+Be warned: the road is equally undeveloped and the potholes can make for a bumpy ride.

 Point of Sand

-Like the rocky outcrops off Smith Cove, Cayman Brac’s Long Beach is a marvel of ironshore rocks.
+Like the rocky outcrops off Smith Cove, Cayman Brac’s Long Beach is a marvel of Ironshore rocks.
 Forget the flip-flops and pack walking boots to explore this rough patch of coastline.
-Depending on when you visit, expect to see nesting brown booby birds, fossilised coral, plenty of driftwood and a cave and the bottom of the bluff that creates the highest point in the Cayman Islands.
-For the perfect ambience, temperature and photo opportunity, visit at sunrise or sunset.
+Depending on when you visit, expect to see nesting brown booby birds, fossilized coral, plenty of driftwood and a cave, and the bottom of the bluff that creates the highest point in the Cayman Islands.
+For the perfect ambiance, temperature, and photo opportunity, visit at sunrise or sunset.